DeVRAG-anonymous/DeVRAG-cases/README.md

-    "Retrieved text": "add salt and green chili", "Generated caption": "add water to the pan", "Ground truth": "add water to the pot", "Similarity of the retrieved text": "same action with different objects" }
+    "Retrieved text": "add salt and green chili", "Generated caption": "add water to the pan", "Ground truth": "add water to the pot", "Similarity of the retrieved text": "same action with different objects", "Similarity level of the generated caption": "entirely identical" }
 ```